You are here

 - Call 911 - If you are off-campus, or need immediate assistance, please dial 911 to be connected with local law enforcement

-If you are not ready to speak with a member of the Title IX Team, please know that there are confidential resources you may turn to.
-Persons who have experienced prohibited forms of sexual harassment under this policy may share information confidentially with designated employees (“Confidential Employees”) who cannot reveal identifying information to any third party unless one or more of the following conditions is present:
+If you are not ready to report, please know that there are confidential resources available.
+Persons who have experienced sexual harassment under the policy may share information confidentially with designated employees (“Confidential Employees”) who cannot reveal identifying information to any third party unless one or more of the following conditions is present:

 - the individual has provided written consent to disclose information;